andrtell/help/virt/00_setup.md

-# Linux host as hypervisor running virtual machines and containers
+# Linux host as hypervisor running virtual machines and containers on local network.

 ## Network configuration